sunspla-sh/command-line-cartography-practice/readme.md

 topojson, and d3.
 The tutorial used California data, but I also used the same process to make some SVG images for Florida as well based on population density.

+# Warning for PNPM
+I used ```pnpm``` as my package manager, but at some points it failed and I needed to do some manual configuration and re-installations of global packages in the local store.
+You probably should stick to ```npm```, because I did not include the fixes I used for ```pnpm``` in this readme/list of commands.

 # Following @mbostock's tutorial
 https://medium.com/@mbostock/command-line-cartography-part-1-897aa8f8ca2c